Each year I compile a list of the gifts I would give a coffee-loving friend.

 Let’s get started...

-This is the drip brewer we use every day at home.
-It’s one of the few drip brewers approved by the Specialty Coffee Association of America and is used by a number of top industry experts in their homes.
+We use a Bonavita drip brewer every day at home.
+It’s one of the few brewers approved by the Specialty Coffee Association of America and is used by a number of top industry experts in their homes.
 It’s not even very expensive.